 I also pray that they are lifelong students – that they never stop learning or taking on challenges and that they don’t reach a point where they think they know more than everyone else!
 I know that God is faithful and I know that He keeps His promises.

 So as you say goodbye to your “kids” – one of many in our journey, for Firstie parents whose Firsties are leaving home for the last time before they join the Fleet or Marine Corps – you will experience many “lasts” as the race toward Commissioning begins.
-Plebe parents, you are saying good-bye to your sons and daughters after their first Christmas and Holiday leave and they are looking toward the finish line – Herndon and the end of Plebe Year.
-Second Class parents, as you begin to look toward Firstie year as your Mids assume greater responsibility and look to Commissioning: enjoy every moment.
+Plebe parents, you are saying good-bye to your sons and daughters after I-Day, PPW, or their first Christmas/Holiday leave as they are looking toward the finish line – Herndon and the end of Plebe Year; Second Class parents, as you begin to look toward Firstie year as your Mids assume greater responsibility and look to Commissioning: enjoy every moment.
 It flies by!
 And last but not least, Youngster parents, your Mids prepare for the semester ahead and the journey to come as 2/Cs and leaders in the Brigade.
 I invite all of us to remember that each Class Year is precious and will fly by and every year we once again have to let go – we have to let go because our children have chosen to serve and it is something that as USNA parents we learn well because the goodbyes never get easier.

 What has always helped me get through is to trust in the One who made my children: trust that He will keep them safe and healthy, guide their steps; give them wisdom beyond measure; surround them with his angels and His great mercy that is renewed each day; that His word will be a lamp unto their feet and light unto their path; that he will make their paths straight; and that He will bring them safely home soon!
 All I can say is that growing up is hard – for children – and parents too… It never gets easier.